 Tierra del Fuego, known as the Land of Fire, is located in the southernmost part of Argentina.
 The park is situated on the famous Beagle Channel, near the city of Ushuaia.
-It is called “the end of the world” because it is the last piece of land before you reach Antarctica, via the ocean.
-The idea of being at the end of the world, makes the destination even more unique.
+It is called “the end of the world” because it is the last piece of land before you reach Antarctica.
+The idea of being at the end of the world, makes this destination very unique.

-The main reason to visit this National park is to enjoy some hikes.
-There are several trails, including short distances of 45 minutes or long walks of a few hours.
+The main reason to visit this national park in Ushuaia is to go for some beautiful hikes.
+There are several trails, including short distance hikes of 45 minutes or long walks of a few hours.
 I recommend taking the Costera, a trail of about 3 to 4 hours (8 km).
-You walk partly through the woods but most of the time along the Beagle channel.
-Every minute of the trail is worth it.
-All places and corners offer a different view of the canal, because of the different trees and the special light.
-Along the way you will encounter Patagonian beech forests, swamps and peat.
-You will have the chance to see many waterfowl, geese, beavers and birds of prey.
-And if you are lucky you will even bump into a red fox.
+You walk partly through the woods but most of the time along the Beagle Channel.
+All places and corners offer a different view of the canal, because of the trees and the special light.
+And every minute of the trail is worth it.
+Along the way you will encounter vegetation consisting of beech forests, marshes and peat.
+Numerous waterfowl, geese, beavers, birds of prey also live here and if you’re lucky, you’ll even bump into a red fox.

 Something to pay special attention to are the shell-covered hills.
 These are the former huts of the Yaghan, the first inhabitants of this area, hundreds of years ago.
 In this isolated place there is also a special post office, “the end of the world post office”, where you can send a post-card and have a stamp put in your passport (please note: this is officially not allowed)